 If your audio is clipping, you are overloading your audio interface or recording device.
 In doing so, you have run out of headroom in your recording equipment.
 Headroom is that safe margin you should leave between your audio peaks and the 0dBFS maximum that you can record.

-If you have turned down your input levels and all of your audio is still clipping, along with noticeable distortion, you maybe feeding the wrong type of level into your recorder.
+If you have turned down your input levels and all your audio is still clipping, along with noticeable distortion, you may be feeding the wrong type of level into your recorder.

 Your audio interface or video camera may be expecting microphone level.
 But if you are feeding in “line level”, your recording equipment will be overloaded.